 2. Sore Joints and Nerve Pain

-Research has found that thyroid diseases, both hypo- and hyperthyroidism, can cause nerve pain.
-Getting thyroid health in check has produced improvements in wrist pain and tingling sensations in some people.
+Research has found that thyroid diseases, including hypo- and hyperthyroidism, can cause nerve pain.
+Getting your thyroid health in check has produced improvements in wrist pain and tingling sensations in some people.
 In one case, a 60-year-old Italian woman suffering from a burning sensation in her feet displayed symptoms of hypothyroidism.
 As she progressed with her thyroid treatment, the pain went away.

 3. Heart Disease

 Thyroid hormones play a direct role in heart health, so if you have heart disease, you need to be aware of your thyroid status.
 A 2014 study out of John Hopkins University reported low thyroid hormone levels were common in young and middle-aged adults with early-stage coronary artery disease and blood vessel calcification.
 A Polish study similarly compared 25 patients with low levels of thyroid stimulating hormone to 25 patients with normal levels and found that those with lower levels had more cardiac events.

 4. Weak, Fragile Fingernails